alanRizzo/dot-files/alacritty/README.md

 If the above command returns an error, refer to the [post-build instruction](https://github.com/alacritty/alacritty/blob/master/INSTALL.md#post-build)

+# First install zsh and tmux or comment shell configuration in alacritty.yml
+# Copy this files inside .config/alacritty/
+# install the font family

 ## Schemas
 There are a list of color schemas to personalize your terminal.